-Loans held-for-sale, typically residential mortgages originated with the intent to sell and occasionally including other loans transferred to held-for-sale, are carried at the lower of cost or fair value.
+Loans held-for-sale include variable-rate demand notes, residential mortgages originated with the intent to sell and occasionally other loans transferred to held-for-sale.
+Loans held-for-sale are carried at the lower of cost or fair value.
 Fair value is determined in the aggregate for each portfolio.
 Changes in fair value and gains or losses upon sale are included in other noninterest income on the Consolidated Statements of Income.